How to Perform Under Pressure

 John Murray Learning

-[A] thoughtful and well-argued book.
-Hendrie Weisinger and JP Pawliw-Fry provide an unusually sharp account of work and performance under pressure. — Financial Times
+An unusually sharp account of work and performing under pressure — Stefan Stern, Financial Times